THE VFA PIONEER HISTORIES PROJECT

 CSW: The American Association of University Women.
 At the time, their headquarters were at 2401 Virginia Avenue, just up from the Watergate.
 And so, I applied.
 Because I was still making $65 a day, and the assistant principal in charge of the English Department had told me they don’t have any contracts for me this year.
 There’s not going to be any contract coming up.

-So, I interviewed for the job and I got it.
-I put in my resignation right before Christmas break because I was going to start at AEUW just after the first part of January.
+So, I interviewed for the job, and I got it.
+I put in my resignation at Falls Church High School right before Christmas break because I was going to start at AAUW just after the first part of January.
 The English Department head, who was a woman who I really liked and who liked me, she said, “Cheryl, why are you leaving?”
 I said, “Well, they told me I was going to get a contract if I put in my time.”
 I said, “I put in my time,” the Assistant Principal, whose name I don’t remember, “He’s told me there’s not going to be a contract.
 There are no available contracts.”

 The thing about teaching is, you didn’t even get to know your colleagues.
 We had no way to communicate with each other.
 I mean, this is way before internet and cell phones.
-There was no phone.
-I mean, I learned later why; schools were charged business rates because they were left out of the Telecommunications Act of 1937.
+There was no phone in the classroom.
+I learned later why; schools were charged business rates because they were left out of the Telecommunications Act of 1937.

 She was married to an Iranian man and the only reason she was working was because when the Shah had been thrown out, he was trying to figure out how to be financially okay here and that’s why he agreed to let her work.
 But he did not like it when she traveled and so I was supposed to do the traveling, of which there wasn’t much.

 There were half benefits.
-That’s where I got my first TIAA Cref.
-It was half time for AEUW.
+That’s where I got my first TIAA CREF It was half time for AAUW.
 It was full benefits, and they had a month’s leave so, I got two weeks, and I only worked half.
 And that’s how I got into nonprofit management, and I learned so much.

 Then there was a leadership change of the board that was ugly.
 They didn’t have their roles worked out very well.
-I decided I needed to leave at that time, when Quincy Lee, the executive director that had hired me left.
+I decided I needed to leave at that time, when Quincalee Brown, the executive director that had hired me left.
 It wasn’t handled well because she was great.

-I worked there for 14 years, and then I worked as Vice President for Education at the Corporation for Public Broadcasting.
+I worked there for 14 years, and then I worked as Vice President for Education at the Corporation for Public Broadcasting (CPB).
 Then I worked for a startup for three years in San Francisco.
-It was a nonprofit, too.
+It was a nonprofit too because it never made a profit.
 But anyway, I learned a lot, and I got to live in San Francisco.
 The next to last full-time job I had was, I was CEO Executive Director of a coalition of 16 of the national K-12 organizations, and the CEOs of the nonprofits were my board.

 I’d only been retired about six months when I got a call from some former colleagues.
 I sat on a lot of boards.
-I sat on the Consortium for School Networking Board, and I sat on the International Society for Technology and Education Board.
-Outreach for me, was to get to know people in the community who were working in schools, who were trying to work through all the changes associated with the new technologies and how they might appropriately and affordably be part of the public-school experience.
+I sat on the Consortium for School Networking Board, and I sat on the International Society for Technology in Education.
+Board service for me, was a way to get to know people in the community who were working in schools, who were trying to work through all the changes associated with the new technologies and how they might appropriately and affordably be part of the public-school experience.

-One of the organizations, ISTI, International Society for Technology and Education, called me.
+One of the organizations, ISTE, International Society for Technology and Education, called me after I retired.
 They were firing their CEO, and they asked, “Would I take the interim job?” which I did.
-I was paid more money than I’d ever been paid in my whole life for seven months, and tried to fix the mess this guy made.
-After I retired, I realized my best skillset, and that I’ve never really advocated for myself in these kinds of positions.
+I was paid more money than I’d ever been paid in my whole life for seven months and tried to fix the mess this guy made.
+After I retired, I realized managing people and project was my best skillset, and that I’ve never really advocated for myself in these kinds of positions.
 But I had a great career.

 JW: Let me ask you in terms of the woman path, particularly that you got into technology stuff.
 Did you see encouragement of the young girls and women moving into technology?